 The UBF Procurement Card Guidelines are designed to provide guidance in the proper use of the UBF PCard for new and current cardholders.

-The UBF Procurement Card is issued by UB Foundation Activities (UBFA) to aid in procuring and paying for small dollar purchases up to $2,500 each.
-Items to be purchased may include any business-related travel, meals, supplies, equipment and other appropriate expenses permitted under current university and departmental guidelines.
-See below for a sample list of restricted purposes.
+The Business Credit Card is issued by UB Foundation Activities (UBFA) to aid in procuring and paying for small dollar purchases up to $2,500 each.
+Items to be purchased may include any business-related travel, meals, supplies, and other appropriate expenses permitted under current university and departmental guidelines.
+See Section 4 below for a sample list of restricted purchases.

 Cardholders may be able to process purchases up to $2,500 per transaction and a maximum of up to $10,000 per monthly cycle.
-The Cardholder is not billed directly for the charges but is responsible for monthly account reconciliation as detailed below.
+The Cardholder will not be billed directly for the charges, but will be responsible for monthly credit card reconciliation as detailed in Section 5 below.

-UBF Procurement Cards are provided to facilitate the purchase of business-related goods and services and to substantiate eligibility for waiver of New York State (NYS) sales tax for such transactions.
-One card can be issued per person and each card may be used to purchase items against multiple authorized accounts.
+Business Credit Cards are provided to facilitate the purchase of business-related goods and services and to substantiate eligibility for waiver of New York State (NYS) sales tax for such transactions.
+One card can be issued per person, and each card may be used to purchase items against multiple authorized accounts.
+The card is issued to the individual and is the individual’s responsibility.
+The card should not be shared with others.
+This is not a department card.
 All original receipts and documentation must be submitted in a timely manner to UBFA.

-Business-related purchases made with the UBF Procurement Card will be reviewed for compliance with the financial institution’s rules and regulations, federal regulations and university policies.
+Business-related purchases made with the Business Credit Card will be reviewed for compliance with the financial institution’s rules and regulations, federal regulations, and university policies.
 Since this review takes place after the purchase and payment to the vendor or supplier has been made, the Cardholder may be responsible for reimbursement to UBFA if it is determined that the purchase is not allowable.

-The UBF Procurement Card should not be used for the following types of purchases.
+The Business Credit Card should not be used for the following types of purchases.
 This is a sample list and not meant to be all inclusive as to restricted purchases.

-Each Cardholder will be responsible for verifying all charges associated with the card and submitting a monthly reconciliation for appropriate approval.
-The Cardholder must review the monthly statement for accuracy and compare each transaction with receipts or invoices.
+Each Cardholder will be responsible for verifying all charges associated with their card and submitting an expense report through Concur.
+The Cardholder must review the monthly statement for accuracy and compare each transaction with receipts and/or invoices.
 Complete this verification as soon as possible so that any discrepancies can be reported.

 It is the responsibility of the Cardholder to ensure that sufficient funds are available through UBFA to cover any expenditures.

-It is the responsibility of the Cardholder to report any lost or stolen UBF Procurement Cards immediately to American Express and UBFA at 645-3013.
+It is the responsibility of the Cardholder to report any lost or stolen Business Credit Cards immediately to American Express and UBFA at 645-3013.

 In the event a Cardholder cannot resolve an issue with the supplier, or an unauthorized transaction is discovered, the Cardholder should report the dispute immediately to American Express.